yonasBSD/foot/INSTALL.md

 ```
 (or just leave out `-Ddefault-terminfo`, since it defaults to `foot` anyway).

-Finally, `-Dcustom-terminfo-install-location` enables foot’s terminfo
+Finally, `-Dcustom-terminfo-install-location` enables foot's terminfo
-to co-exist with ncurses’ version, without changing the terminfo
+to co-exist with ncurses' version, without changing the terminfo
 names.
-The idea is that you install foot’s terminfo to a non-standard
+The idea is that you install foot's terminfo to a non-standard
 location, for example `/usr/share/foot/terminfo`.
 Use
 `-Dcustom-terminfo-install-location` to tell foot where the terminfo
 is.
 Foot will set the environment variable `TERMINFO` to this value